In Praise of Older Women (1978 film)

-In Praise of Older Women is George Kaczender’s twelfth feature film.
-It was written by Stephen Vizinczey (novel), Paul Gottlieb and Barrie Wexler.
-The story happens in Hungary during and after World War II but the movie was shot in Montreal, Quebec, Canada.
-The film was premiered at the Toronto Festival of Festivals on September 14, 1978.
+In Praise of Older Women is a Canadian film directed by George Kaczender.
+It is based on Stephen Vizinczey's book In Praise of Older Women.

 Plot

 András Vayda (Tom Berenger) grows up in a turbulent, war-torn Hungary, where he procures local girls for the occupying G.I.s during World War II.
 Disappointed by the girls his age, he meets Maya (Karen Black), a married woman in her 30s, who tutors him in love and romance.
 Maya is only the first of many mature women whom András will meet through his teenage and young adult life.